 ISDP has always paid particular attention to issues concerning conflict management and conflict resolution in its areas of focus.
-Ranging from territorial disputes between states to intrastate conflicts encompassing an array of actors, the need to identify and promote innovative ways of containing conflict and promoting peace remains as pertinent as ever.
+From territorial disputes between states to intra-state conflicts involving a multitude of actors, the need to find and promote innovative ways to mitigate conflict and promote peace remains as relevant as ever.

 In this regard, ISDP’s mission is two-fold.
 The first is to educate and inform through the Institute’s research and seminars about the complex causes and dynamics of conflicts as well as their resolution.
 Secondly, ISDP seeks to enable political, military, and other relevant actors in specific conflicts to engage in constructive dialogue and build trust.